neovim/neovim/BUILD.md

 ## Cross-compiling

-Cross-compilation is not supported, but we collect notes here for reference (improvements welcome).
+Cross-compilation is not fully supported, but we collect notes here for reference (improvements welcome).
 Also relevant for webassembly (WASM) build.

-- Set `NVIM_HOST_PRG` so that the docs and tags generation works without depending on the target binary.
+- cmake: Set `NVIM_HOST_PRG` so that the docs and tags generation works without depending on the target binary.

+- zig build: often is enabled by just setting -Dtarget, e.g. from a linux host

+   zig build -Dtarget=aarch64-macos

+  will automatically compilp a host lua for use during build.
+The "-Dhost={target_string}" option can be used to override the platform for running binaries during compile-time. use "-Dhost=native" to force cross-compiling or "-Dhost=" (empty string) to assume that target binaries can run on the host during the build process (e.g. if target is x86 on a x86_64 system, or if emulation set up with binfmt or similar)